iganosaigo/kubeconfig-lazyass/README.md

 - `--daemon` - Required for daemon.
 Without that opt will run in manual mode.
 - `--working-dir` - Directory where your multiple configs are placed.
 If not specified then directory of the root kubeconfig will be used.
-- `--kubeconfig-root` - The root kubeconfig file(by default ~/.kube/config),
+- `--kubeconfig-root` - The root kubeconfig file(by default ~/.kube/config, but
-  where all configurations will be merged.
+  overrided by KUBECONFIG environ if set), where all configurations will be merged.
 Note that you can specify a non-existent file, and the daemon will create a new config.
 It is probably better to create a new file to separate the automatic and manual logic.
 - `--overwrite` - without this option, if an existing file is overwritten, i.e. there was a syscall write, the configuration in the root config will not be overwritten if present already.